What’s On

 The course is mandatory, and comprises half of the annual study leave requirement of 30 days for the ST3 year (counting as 30 half days).
 You are encouraged not to take annual leave or study leave during the course, as educational days missed during leave should comprise less than 20% of the course.

-We do need to keep trainers informed if their trainee fails to attend the course without notice, and so it is vital to let the Programme Directors know if you are planning to be absent.
+We do need to keep trainers informed if their trainee fails to attend the course without notice so it is vital that you complete the Thursday absence link (https://forms.office.com/Pages/ResponsePage.aspx?id=S50KpDNJ5kO7KQ6NV-pLHBKtr0iDPN1HoJTXBlXTadhUNkZSUzdMWURPTVNGQU1GSkNHVDVaQ05QTy4u) declaring your reason for non-attendance.

 ST3 HDR 2024